Long Short Term Memory (LSTM) is a popular Recurrent Neural Network (RNN)

 Embedding

-layer converts word indexes to word vectors.
+converts word indexes to word vectors.

 LSTM

-is the main learnable part of the network - PyTorch implementation has the gating mechanism implemented inside the
+network - PyTorch implementation has the gating mechanism implemented inside

 LSTM